 Nevada Licensing & Certifications for Associates & Independent Counselors

 Nevada offers three main types of licensure to counselors seeking a career path in the field of addiction counseling and recovery.

 The first step for many prospective counselors is to begin at the CADC-Intern level.
 This involves integration of experience and education early on in a candidate’s career.

 Individuals who already hold a college degree will be eligible for certification based on their level of education.
 Substance abuse counselors who hold a bachelor’s degree are known as Certified Alcohol and Drug Counselors (CADC).
 Counselors with a master’s level degree may be eligible for licensure as a Licensed Alcohol and Drug Counselor (LADC).

-Prospective counselors who are still in the process of completing their education requirements are called Certified Alcohol and Drug Counselor Interns (CADC-Interns).This credential allows students to gain experience as an alcohol and drug counselor while still working toward their degree.
+Prospective substance abuse counselors who are still in the process of completing their education requirements are called Certified Alcohol and Drug Counselor Interns (CADC-Interns).This credential allows students to gain experience as a certified alcohol and drug counselor while still working toward their degree.